ordinalsreserve/did-btco/spec.md

 -	Timing transactions: Schedule transactions during periods of lower network congestion when fees are generally lower.
 -	Embracing eventual consistency: Users can opt for lower fees by accepting longer confirmation times, which allows for more economical transactions during network congestion.

 ## 8.2.
-Comparisons with Other DID Methods
+Cost Comparisons with Other DID Methods

 The cost implications of the Bitcoin Ordinals DID method can be compared to other DID methods, highlighting its relative advantages or disadvantages:
 -	Bitcoin and Ethereum-based DID methods: These methods have similar cost structures, as they involve on-chain transaction fees for creating, updating, and deactivating DIDs.
 However, Bitcoin Ordinals DID method users can embrace eventual consistency to manage transaction fees more effectively.